openrewrite/rewrite-docs/authoring-recipes/writing-a-java-refactoring-recipe.md

     @Override
     public TreeVisitor<?, ExecutionContext> getVisitor() {
-        // getVisitor() should always return a new instance of the visitor to avoid any state leaking between cycles return new SayHelloVisitor();
+        // getVisitor() should always return a new instance of the visitor return new SayHelloVisitor();
     }